Bruce Momjian

 Postgres and the Artificial Intelligence Landscape

 Artificial intelligence, machine learning, and deep learning are intertwined capabilities that attempt to solve problems that defy traditional computational solutions — problems include fraud detection, voice recognition, and search result recommendations.
 While they defy simple computation, they are computationally expensive, involving computation of perhaps millions of probabilities and weights.
 While these computations can be done outside of the database, there are specific advantages of doing machine learning inside the database, close to where the data is stored.
-This presentation explains how to do machine learning inside the Postgres database.
+This presentation explains how to do machine learning inside the Postgres database, and includes an example of discriminative AI using stored procedures.

 Duration: 45 minutes, 60 minutes with questions